MicrosoftDocs/power-platform/power-virtual-agents/authoring-create-edit-topics.md

 1. Fill in the appropriate input slots with variables to pass into the topic, and complete the outputs by either referencing existing variables or creating new ones.

-1. Save your topic, then use the test canvas to confirm that your bot successfully calls the subtopic and passes the variables as you defined.
+1. Save your topic, then use the test bot pane to confirm that your bot successfully calls the subtopic and passes any variables as you defined.

 In the authoring canvas for the original topic, you can insert additional nodes under the subtopic's node.